 The McCain Institute will be accepting applications for its second class of National Security and Counterterrorism Fellows from January 30 – March 1, 2021.

-The McCain Institute is pleased to announce applications to its inaugural National Security and Counterterrorism Fellowship class are now being accepted.
-Designed and led by McCain Institute Senior Director Nicholas Rasmussen — director of the U.S. National Counterterrorism Center (NCTC) from 2014 – 2017 and former White House senior counterterrorism official under Presidents Bush and Obama — the fellowship will bring together the most promising rising leaders engaged in national security and counterterrorism (CT) work in the Five Eyes partner nations.
+The fellowship will bring together the most promising rising leaders engaged in national security and counterterrorism (CT) work in the Five Eyes partner nations.
 The McCain Institute will select a group of character-driven leaders as fellows — young women and men of extraordinary achievement and promise who have demonstrated their commitment to national security and public service.
 The program will prepare these individuals for future leadership opportunities and build a professional network that connects them in a meaningful and enduring way.

-Executed in partnership with King’s College and the Australian National University, the fellowship experience will take place over the course of the 2019 – 2020 academic year with three weeklong visits to Five Eyes capitals: Washington, D.C. in November, London in February and Canberra in May.
-The program will also feature monthly virtual engagements between trips to develop deeper subject matter expertise and to strengthen professional relationships with colleagues from partner nations.
+Executed in partnership with the Australian National University, the fellowship experience will take place over the course of the 2021-2022 academic year with three weeklong visits to Five Eyes capitals: Washington, D.C. in fall 2021, London in winter 2022, and Canberra in spring 2022.

-For questions, please contact Johannah Lowin at [email protected]
+For questions, please contact Rachel Hunkler or Johannah Lowin at [email protected]

 Young professionals (35 and under) with exemplary character and a record of leadership, distinction and achievement in national security and counterterrorism work.